Common Sense Media Review

 What's the Story?

-Based on the movie of the same name, WHAT WE DO IN THE SHADOWS purports to be a vérité documentary about four vampire roommates: self-appointed house leader "Nandor the Relentless" (Kayvan Novak), roguish fop Laszlo (Matt Berry), lusty take-no-prisoners Nadja (Natasia Demetriou), and Colin (Mark Proksch), an "energy" vampire whose super power is driving everyone around him insane.
-They're making a go of their household, if not exactly "living" together.
-But when head vampire Baron Afanas (Doug Jones) pays them a visit, they're reminded that they moved to New York with the goal to foment vampire domination of the New World.
+Based on Jemaine Clement and Taika Waititi's same-named movie, WHAT WE DO IN THE SHADOWS purports to be a documentary about four vampire roommates: self-appointed house leader "Nandor the Relentless" (Kayvan Novak), roguish fop Laszlo (Matt Berry), take-no-prisoners Nadja (Natasia Demetriou), and Colin (Mark Proksch), an "energy" vampire whose super power is draining the life from those around him.
+Supported by Nandor's human familiar, Guillermo (Harvey Guillén), the group is making a go of their household, if not exactly "living" together.
+But when head vampire Baron Afanas (Doug Jones) pays them a visit, they're reminded that they moved to New York with the goal to instigate vampire domination of the New World.
 It's taken more than 200 years, but they're finally ready to get started.

 Is It Any Good?

 Nailing the same absurdity-tinged-with-horror tone as the movie that preceded it, this endlessly quotable mockumentary proves that the "vampire roommate" premise still has plenty of bite.
-Genius co-creators Taika Waititi and Jermaine Clement made smart moves by transferring the action in What We Do in the Shadows to Staten Island, New York ("That's where the boat dropped us off," explains Nadja), and shaking up the vampire mix.
-Fans of the film may have expected to see retreads on the characters they remember from the original, and Nandor and Laszlo could creditably pass for the film's Vladislav and Deacon.
-But Nadja injects a note of wanton sexuality into the proceedings -- the film's vampires mostly struck out, lovewise -- and Colin's oatmeal-bland relentless drone gives the undead vampires a (really boring) common enemy to bond over.
+Genius co-creators Waititi and Clement made smart moves by transferring the action in the TV version of What We Do in the Shadows to Staten Island, New York ("That's where the boat dropped us off," explains Nadja), and shaking up the vampire mix.
+Nadja injects a note of take-no-prisoners energy, and Colin's oatmeal-bland relentless drone gives the undead vampires a (really boring) common enemy to bond over.

 Talk to Your Kids About ...